arseniivanov/SBNN-PlanarRecon/README.md

 We can see the network has a hard time classifying jogging people.
 It is putting then mostly in walking or running bucket.
 One can theorize that the 5x5 filters do not have a large enough receptive field to capture this motion in the 120x160 resolution frames

+It seems like thresholding the difference yields faster training time, but convergeance to the same value.

 TODO:

+Re-make/cache the frame preprocessing in a way where we keep the generators while having information about frame counts and batch buckets

 Understand why load + eval mode does not function as intended.
 Breakpoint at eval after 1 train loop with low LR + breakpoint at eval only.